Barry Melrose: NHL Network

 Melrose joined the NHL Network as a contributor in September 2011.

 Personal life

 Born in Kelvington, Saskatchewan to Norrie and James Melrose, he grew up on a farm outside the town.
 He is the cousin of former NHL players Wendel Clark and Joe Kocur and longtime minor league forward Kerry Clark.
 Melrose currently resides in Glens Falls, New York with his wife, Cindy, and the couple have two sons, Tyrell and Adrien.
 Melrose became an American citizen in March 1998.

-He has had several minor television and movie roles.
-Melrose guest starred in a season 5 episode of Spin City, titled "Hey Judith".
-He appeared in the second Slapshot movie, Slap Shot 2: Breaking the Ice, as well as the movie Mystery, Alaska with Russell Crowe.
-During his tenure as the Kings head coach, Melrose was featured in a series of Tony Robbins infomercials.